 In school we do all we can to support and encourage students who do not like to read for one reason or another.
 Frequently, we are asked what can be done at home to support readers.
 Sadly, there is no magic bullet that works for every child, but this resource has lots of helpful tips, some are directed towards younger readers but there’s a lot there that is useful for secondary school aged children too.

-Throughout the school year we run a number of reading and writing competitions, such as the BBC 500 words competition.
+Throughout the school year we run a number of reading and writing competitions.
 We find that students who normally don’t enjoy writing will often engage with the competition element of these, especially if there’s a tempting prize to be one!
 There are so many different competitions that can be entered, if you’d like to explore this further this list will help.

 This is an area where students often feel self-conscious.
 These skills are taught explicitly in the English curriculum but there are also helpful resources if you would like to support these skills at home.
-The BBC bitesize website offers some very helpful resources.
+The Spelling, punctuation and grammar - GCSE English Language - BBC Bitesize offers some very helpful resources.
 This resource also has some links to some fun, but informative, word games.

 Similarly, this resource (OCR SPAG Guide - please see to left of this page) produced by OCR is helpful, especially as it has good links to useful exercises.